dpeerlab/seqc/README.md

 ## SEQC Installation

-Once all dependencies have been installed, SEQC can be installed on any machine by running:
+Once all dependencies have been installed, SEQC can be installed by running:

 ```bash
 export SEQC_VERSION="0.2.6"